 Abraham had so many extraordinary merits and therefore was greatly blessed by God.
 God made him the leader who could undertake His management plan and through his descendants, God would complete his management plan of salvation for human.
 This meant God’s blessing to Abraham was not temporary; it was to all generations.
 If we are possessed of the innocent and honest humanity of Abraham, possess his faith and obedience to God, and act according to God’s commands, then we will definitely receive God’s blessings and be given all that we need, for the Lord Jesus said, “For your heavenly Father knows that you have need of all these things.
-But seek you first the, and his righteousness; and all these things shall be added to you” (Matthew 6:32-33).
+But seek you first the kingdom of God, and his righteousness; and all these things shall be added to you” (Matthew 6:32-33).

 » Read more on our Sermons on Abraham page, or click on the related articles below: